From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Predictive Control

-Then, it holds that $\xi^\mathrm{z}_t \in \Xi_{t}$, $\forall \vartheta \in \Theta_\delta$, $\forall t\in\N$. \end{prop} The proof for the posed proposition is detailed in~\ifbool{arxiv}{Appendix~\ref{sec:pf-tube_dyn}}{\cite[Appendix~B.2]{balim2024data}}.
-The dynamics~\eqref{eq:tube_dyn} can be incorporated into a predictive controller framework as an LMI constraint.
-Next, we provide a method that establishes a conservative over-approximation to the derived dynamics which allows for a computationally cheaper formulation. \begin{cor}[Over-Approximate Tube Dynamics] The properties in Prop.~\ref{prop:tube_dyn} remain valid if the LMI constraint~\eqref{eq:tube_dyn} is replaced by the following second-order cone constraint:
+First, the definition of the maximum singular value is employed.
+Subsequently, the contraction rate defined in Asm.~\ref{asm:tube_design} is utilized.
+Using the tube containment condition~\eqref{eq:tube_defn} we showed that $\xi_{t+1}\in \Xi_{t+1}$, given $\xi_t \in \Xi_{t}$, for an arbitrary input $\nu_t$, $\forall \vartheta \in \Theta_\delta$.
+The claim can be extended to $\forall t\in\N$ by induction, since at $t=0$, $\bar \xi_0 \in \Xi_0$ for $\alpha_0=0$. \end{proof} The dynamics~\eqref{eq:tube_dyn} can be incorporated into a predictive controller framework as an LMI constraint.
+Next, we provide a method that establishes a conservative over-approximation to the derived dynamics which allows for a computationally cheaper formulation. \begin{corollary} The properties in Proposition~\ref{prop:tube_dyn} remain valid if the LMI constraint~\eqref{eq:tube_dyn} is replaced by the following second-order cone constraint: